shaileshhemdev/hemdev-705.603Spring24/FraudDetection/.ipynb_checkpoints/SystemsPlan-checkpoint.md

 #### What are the success criteria?

 The above goals can be expressed in the following success criteria

 <ol>
     <li>
-        <b>Measurements</b>These can be broken down into the following sub goals
+        <b>Metric Design: </b>The design of the metrics should consider the following
         <ol>
             <li>Model should be able to handle highly unbalanced data since the percentage of Fraud is less than 1% of total transactions and hence we need appropriate metrics that provide a high degree of accuracy for such data</li>
             <li>Metrics should enable identifying a fraudulent transaction 90% of the time and enable not exceeding the number of times a valid transaction is identified as Fraud by 30%</li>